houen/www.houen.net/_pages/work-guide.md

   - Provide a quiet, calm environment for your engineers
     - Never, ever place engineering in the same room as sales
 - Provide phone booth boxes
+- To rewrite the code from scratch or not?